All notarial service documents must be signed before a U.S. consular officer. Please see our appointment page.

 - Please mark the pages where you and the notary need to sign.
 The Consular staff cannot advise you in any way on what is required of you for your documents so come to the appointment fully prepared.

 - Pay the appropriate fee: $50 per seal.
 All fees are payable in U.S. dollars or Korean won at the Embassy’s exchange rate.
 A combination of U.S. dollars and Korean won will not be accepted.
-The Embassy also accepts payment by credit/debit card.
+The Embassy also accepts payment by US or International Master/Visa credit card.

 - If your document requires the presence of witnesses in addition to the notarization, you are responsible for providing these witnesses.
 Consular staff cannot act as witnesses.

 Please be aware that the consular officer may refuse any notarial service when:

 - The host country does not authorize the performance of the service.

 - The document will be used in transactions that may be prohibited by U.S. law.